 I actually feel like I lost a little of my love for drinking

 Isn’t that weird?
 I have no idea if it’s related to cutting back or if it’s just a phase I’m in.
 It could definitely be related to the winter months.
 It could also be related to recognizing that my craving is linked to the end of the day.
 I also feel that when I do drink I’m drinking less than I used to.
+It helps to have friends and family members in on the plan to support you.
 My BFF Sarah and I often say we never want to have more than 2 (maaaaybe 3) drinks in one party night and to hold each other to that.
 Because it’s just never worth it to feed badly overnight or the next day.
 I have no desire to over drink!

-I know some of you love your daily vino and others of you choose not to drink at all.
+I know some of you love your daily alcoholic beverage and others of you choose not to drink at all.
 I’d love to have a discussion in the comments about your own habits and why you choose them.
 Have you ever made a big change and how did it go?